Sports Cartoons

-Sports Cartoons is an animated series, produced by Derek Lamb and Janet Perlman's Lamb-Perlman Productions in 1985.
+Sports Cartoons is an American animated series, produced by Derek Lamb and Janet Perlman's Lamb-Perlman Productions in 1985.
 The series featured various sports being played by anthropomorphic animals, including cats, dogs, pigs, and hippopotami.
 Some of these sports included ice hockey, shot put, soccer, American football, and table tennis.

 Screening

 The episodes were short in length, ranging from 40 seconds to two minutes.
 Roughly 45 episodes were created, many of which were played during commercial breaks on Nickelodeon in the late 1980s and early to mid-1990s.
-Visually speaking, Sports Cartoons bear resemblance to other series' animated in the National Film Board of Canada style.
+Visually speaking, Sports Cartoons bear resemblance to other series animated in the National Film Board of Canada style.
 The series was issued on video cassette by Family Home Entertainment.

 Characters

 Sports Cartoons typically featured several of the same four characters in each episode.
 However, in episodes involving teams, the team was usually made up of numerous identical versions of the same character (for example, a football team of cats, or a hockey team of hippopotami).